We don’t know what we don’t know.

 How far within can we go?
 Where would Zeno stop?
 Where would Max Planck stop?

 We had fun mapping the universe using base-2 notation (https://81018.com/chart).
 We were quite surprised to find there were less than 45 steps within to get down to the size of particle physics and just another 67 steps within to get down to the Planck scale.
 The next day we multiplied by two.
 In about 90 steps we were out to the Observable Universe.
+That is a total of 202 notations to encapsulate the universe.

 We were glad to find Kees Boeke’s base-10 work, but found no base-2.
 We kept looking for almost a year and discovered bits and pieces, but no map of the universe using base-2 with its very special granularity.
 For the past five years we continued poking at our map.
 We added Planck Time, then the other Planck base units and said, “Voila.
 A Base-2 Map of the Universe.”
 Totally predictive, it is 100% simple mathematics but it tells a radically different story about the universe.
 Starting with the Planck base units and all the constants that define each, this “singularity” is more like an “alphabet-and-number soup” it has so many equations defining it.
 Naturally inflating, it seems to encapsulate all the appropriate epochs of the big bang without a bang.